DOCUMENT TSC-2026/B21 · BLOG POST 21 · CONSUMER COMMERCE · REV. 01

 LTV is headed.

 Building a full CM-LTV model takes time and requires 12 to 24 months of cohort history to be meaningful.
 You can not wait that long to know whether the customers you are acquiring right now will produce good returns.
-You need a leading indicator that tells you early — ideally within 90 days of the first purchase — whether a cohort is on track or not.
+You need a leading indicator that tells you early (ideally within 90 days of the first purchase) whether a cohort is on track or not.
+While the cohort model builds, my free LTV and repeat rate calculator gives you the contribution-margin version of the number from a handful of inputs.

 That indicator is second purchase within 90 days.